demi-werkzam/demi-werkzam/README.md

 # Hi there, I'm Demi :wave:
   ### Full Stack Web Developer gratuate from the Codedaisseur Academy in Amsterdam 🎓

 In my profile you can find more information about the technologies I have been working with.
 Because I am constantly acquiring knowledge on new technologies my profile will be updated frequently.
-Currently I am working on [the Search Restaurant App](https://5f367a8aeb0bc8000798ed0b--infallible-nightingale-c43c6d.netlify.app/) :fork_and_knife:
+Currently I am working on [the Cake-shop app](https://github.com/katerynapidhorna/cake-shop) with [Emnet](https://github.com/Emnetdegafe) and [Kate](https://github.com/katerynapidhorna)

 <!--
 **demi-werkzam/demi-werkzam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.